muppin/mastering-DevOps/Linux/Notes.md

 ## Linux

+**What is OS**
+- Operating System can be defined as an interface between user and the hardware.
+It provides an environment to the user so that, the user can perform its task in convenient and efficient way.

+  **Linux:**
+  - Free
+  - open source
+  - secure
+  - Many distributions
+  - Fast

+  **Kernel**
+  - It is the heart of linux operating system.
+Responsible for managing computer's hardware and operations.
+  - It has 4 primary responsibilities:
+      - Device mgmt
+      - Memory mgmt
+      - process mgmt
+      - handling system calls

 - **Shell**: Shell is CLI which takes all my commands as input, interprets and tell the OS what to do.
 - **Commands**: commands are the executable files.
 - **Environment Variables**: to store the path, passwords(which you do not want to hardcode).